GioF71/mpd-alsa-docker/README.md

 Date|Major Changes
 :---|:---
-2022-12-12|Do not force enabled by default for additional outputs 2022-12-12|Support for optional `shout` outputs 2022-12-12|Support for `restore_paused` (`RESTORE_PAUSED`)
+2022-12-12|Mount for `shout` has an index-aware default now 2022-12-12|Do not force enabled by default for additional outputs 2022-12-12|Support for optional `shout` outputs 2022-12-12|Support for `restore_paused` (`RESTORE_PAUSED`)